Copa Libertadores: The "Sueño Libertador"

-'La Copa se mira y no se toca'
+"La Copa se mira y no se toca"

 Since its inception in 1960, the Copa Libertadores had predominantly been won by clubs from nations with an Atlantic coast: Argentina, Brazil and Uruguay.
 Olimpia of Paraguay became the first team outside of those nations to win the Copa Libertadores when they triumphed in 1979.

 The first club from a country with a Pacific coast to reach a final was Universitario of Lima, Peru, who lost in 1972 against Independiente of Argentina.
 The following year, Independiente defeated Colo-Colo of Chile, another Pacific team, creating the myth that the trophy would never go to the west, giving birth to the saying, "La Copa se mira y no se toca" (The Cup is to be seen, not to be touched).
 Unión Española became the third Pacific team to reach the final in 1975, although they also lost to Independiente.
 Atletico Nacional of Medellín, Colombia, won the Copa Libertadores in 1989, becoming the first nation with a Pacific coastline to win the tournament.
 In 1990 and 1998 Barcelona Sporting Club, of Ecuador also made it to the final but lost both finals to Olimpia and CR Vasco da Gama respectively.

 Other clubs from nations with Pacific coastlines to have won the competition are Colo-Colo of Chile in 1991, Once Caldas of Colombia in 2004, and LDU Quito of Ecuador in 2008.
 Atletico Nacional of Colombia earned their second title in 2016.
 Particular mockery was used from Argentinian teams to Chilean teams for never having obtained the Copa Libertadores, so after Colo-Colo's triumph in 1991 a new phrase saying "la copa se mira y se toca" (The Cup is seen and touched) was implemented in Chile.

-Ambassador

-Pelé, regarded by many football historians, former players and fans to be the best footballer in the game's history, was appointed ambassador of the Copa Libertadores in 2008 by Banco Santander, the competition's main sponsor by then.
-The assignment was then renovated as the corporation considered Pelé "a promoter of the competition with his team Santos FC during the 1960s".

-In 1999, he was voted as the Football Player of the Century by the IFFHS International Federation of Football History and Statistics.
-In the same year, French weekly magazine France-Football consulted their former "Ballon D'Or" winners to elect the Football Player of the Century.
-Pelé came in first place.
-In 1999 the International Olympic Committee named Pelé the "Athlete of the Century".